marcelog/minionpool/README.md

     return state;
   },

-  // Called to do any cleanup for the task generator once it runs out of tasks.
+  // Optional.
+Called to do any cleanup for the task generator once it runs out
-  // Receives the 'state', doesn't have to pass any arguments to the callback.
+  // of tasks.
+Receives the 'state', doesn't have to pass any arguments to the
+  // callback.
   taskSourceEnd: function(state, callback) {
     callback();
   },